-2.1.
-Context-Awareness and Groupware
+A. Context-Awareness and Groupware

-Context-Aware Computing focuses on the creation of systems that use context to provide relevant information and/or services to the user, where relevancy depends on the user's task [8].
-Let us note that there is no consensual definition of context: Dey [8] defines it as "any information that can be used to characterize the situation of an entity.
-An entity is a person, place or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves", while for Chen [6] is "the set of states and values of the environment that either determine the behavior of an application or in which an application event happens and is of interest to the user".
+Context-Aware Computing focuses on the creation of systems that use context to provide relevant information and/or services to the user, where relevancy depends on the user's task [3].
+Let us note that there is no consensual definition of context: Dey [3] defines it as "any information that can be used to characterize the situation of an entity.
+An entity is a person, place or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves", while Chen [4] defines it as "the set of states and values of the environment that either determine the behavior of an application or in which an application event happens and is of interest to the user".

 Nowadays, most of the work related to modeling, management and use of context are intended for systems that do not support collaborative work.
-These works have traditionally considered context variables such as temperature or location (see Table 1).
-However, social context variables such as roles, social rules, status of the group activity, or status of other users, have been not considered in detail [26].
-Therefore, it is relevant to explore the use of contextual information in collaborative activities in order to provide tools and mechanisms to make the collaborative process more efficient.
+These works have traditionally considered context variables such as temperature, time, location, and even the physical activity of the user (e.g. running, walking).
+However, social context variables (roles, social rules, state of the group activity group, state of other users) have been not considered in detail.
+Therefore, it is relevant to explore the use of contextual information in collaborative activities in order to provide tools and mechanisms for making the collaborative process more efficient.

-It is possible to define a Context-Aware Groupware System (CAGS) as software that enables the members of a team to communicate, cooperate and coordinate their activities in order to achieve a common goal by providing tools which are sensitive to any contextual information that can enhance collaboration.
+It is possible to define a Context-Aware Groupware System (CAGS) as software that enables the members of a team to communicate, cooperate and coordinate their activities in order to achieve a common goal by providing tools which are sensitive to any information that can enhance collaboration.
 These tools acquire, manage and use context information produced by individual and group activities (in the form of user preferences, states of activities, physical/virtual locations, and sequences of activities, for instance) in order to support users to achieve their common goals more effectively and efficiently than in a traditional Groupware System.

 Building a CAGS is a challenging task, as it requires considering the traditional aspects of software development (requirements analysis, design, implementation, and evaluation), but also it is necessary to consider the aspects related to the incorporation of context awareness: modeling, acquisition and use of context.
-With respect to models, some proposals are activity-centered (e.g. [2, 16-18]), while others are user-centered (e.g. [14, 24, 27, 32]).
-For instance, [3] presents a model for context-aware mobile collaborative systems based on the notions of user and group spaces, where users execute activities under a certain context either in isolation or within a working group, respectively.
+With respect to models, some proposals are activity-centered (e.g. [5], [6], [7], [8]), while others are user-centered (e.g. [9], [10], [11], [12]).
+For instance, [13] presents a model for context-aware mobile collaborative systems based on the notions of user and group spaces, and where users execute activities within a working group or either in isolation respectively, under a certain context.
 Let us note that most models do not allow dynamic changes in the rules and conditions that impact the performance of users in a collaborative activity; however, in real world scenarios these variables tend to constantly change.
 Thus, models considering dynamic changes in protocols and social rules defined and adapted by end users are needed.

-With respect to development tools, one can find (a) architectures (e.g. [11, 23, 31]), (b) middlewares (e.g. [12, 13, 38, 39]), and (c) frameworks (e.g. [19-21, 36]).
-All the aforementioned works are important because they identify variables of collaboration and context awareness to support users to conduct their collaborative activities more efficiently.
+With respect to development tools, one can find (a) architectures (e.g. [14], [15], [16]), (b) middlewares (e.g. [17], [18], [19], [20]), and (c) frameworks (e.g. [21], [22], [23], [24]).

-2.2.
-Context-Aware Collaborative Video Games
+B. Context-Aware Collaborative Video Games